Nicole Egan Ducar, Custom Home Architect

 A few years ago, my oldest friend asked me to design a new house for her.
-There was a touch of déjà vu in the idea because, while best buds of about ten years old, I had already designed a house for her and she still had the drawings.
-This story gives credence to my response when people ask me when I knew that I wanted to be an architect and I say, “I don’t remember a time when I didn’t.”
+There was a touch of déjà vu in the idea because, while best buds since about ten years old, I had already designed a house for her and she still had the drawings.
+This story gives credence to my response when people ask me when I knew that I wanted to be a home architect.
+I say, “I don’t remember a time when I didn’t.”
 It’s the only thing I ever wanted to be and I am grateful every day that it’s the job I do.

 Deciding to build a new house or remodel an existing home can feel daunting.
 In my experience, the best projects with the happiest clients at the end have basically three things in common: a good owner, a good designer and a good builder all performing in concert together, respecting what each team member brings to the process.
 I feel fortunate to work with Scott Simpson Design + Build because, right there, that is two out of three.

 Nicole graduated with her Bachelor of Architecture from the University of Notre Dame in 1994, which was a particularly fortuitous time to be an architecture student at Notre Dame.
 These were the formative years of the school’s now well-known classical architecture curriculum and the students were witness to an inspiring rebirth of traditional design principles which have taken root and thrived there ever since.
 Those guiding principles form the solid foundation on which good design of all styles is based and are ever present in her work, adding value in tangible as well as many intangible ways.

 Nicole began her career at Linda Grubb & Associates, a custom residential design firm in Barrington, Illinois.
 The work included new homes as well as remodeling and additions on many older and locally historic houses.
 It was always particularly rewarding to complete a project on a beautiful, older home where the new work seamlessly meshed with the old, making it hard to tell where the old ended and the new began.